-Companies who pay its creditors and suppliers within an average of one year includes STO, STELCO and MTCC.
+Companies who pay its creditors and suppliers within less than one year includes STO, STELCO, MTCC and Dhiraagu.

 AIA, MPL and MCIF takes the longest time to settle its creditors.
 This ratio illustrates that these companies do not pay its suppliers/creditors within reasonable time.
 Even though it supports to company cash position they have to consider risk associated in terms of relationship with suppliers.
 A further extension may take company into more challenging condition such as it may affect growth of business and it may need to drive cash from other sources to pay credit bills.